 In theory, anything that isn’t classified as “red corundum” is a sapphire.
-In practice, this line is blurred and is hard to define because our perception of color is subjective.
+However, in practice, this trait is hard to define because our perception of color is subjective.

 Is Pink a Shade of Red?

-Originally, the main debate on whether pink constitutes as a ruby or a sapphire revolved around whether pink is a form of the color red.
-The color pink is red and white mixed together, so in essence, pink is a form of red.
+Initially, the main debate on whether rubies can be pink revolved around whether pink is a form of the color red.
+The color pink is red and white mixed, so in essence, pink is a form of red.

 How Chromium Impacts Ruby and Sapphire Color

 Trace amounts of chromium cause a reddish color in corundum.
 Chromium and other trace elements will determine the purity of the red shade.

 - The more chromium present, the redder the stone will appear.

 - Lesser amounts of chromium will make the stone pinker.

 The most difficult stones to grade are those with a mid-range amount of chromium.
 The color undoubtedly falls between red and pink.

 Trace elements like iron, titanium, and vanadium produce other colors and undertones.